lh3/bwa/README-alt.md

 GRCh38 ALT contigs are totaled 109Mb in length, spanning 60Mbp genomic regions.
 However, sequences that are highly diverged from the primary assembly only contribute a few million bp.
-Most subsequences of ALT contigs are highly similar or identical to the primary assembly.
+Most subsequences of ALT contigs are nearly identical to the primary assembly.
 If we align sequence reads to GRCh38+ALT treating ALT equal to the primary assembly, we will get many reads with zero mapping quality and lose variants on them.
 It is crucial to make the mapper aware of ALTs.